LGBTQ culture in Sydney: Events

+Sydney Gay and Lesbian Mardi Gras

-The Sydney Gay & Lesbian Mardi Gras festival in Sydney, is attended by hundreds of thousands of people from around Australia and overseas.
+The Sydney Gay and Lesbian Mardi Gras festival in Sydney, is attended by hundreds of thousands of people from around Australia and overseas.
 One of the largest such festivals in the world, Mardi Gras is the largest Pride event in Oceania.
 (Note: As of June 2019, New York City's NYC Pride March is North America’s biggest Pride parade.
 For Stonewall 50 – WorldPride NYC 2019 up to five million took part over the final weekend, with an estimated four million in attendance at the parade.

-São Paulo, Brazil’s event, Parada do Orgulho GLBT de São Paulo, is South America’s largest, and is listed by Guinness World Records as the world’s largest Pride parade starting in 2006 with 2.5 million people.
+São Paulo, Brazil's event, Parada do Orgulho GLBT de São Paulo, is South America’s largest, and is listed by Guinness World Records as the world’s largest Pride parade starting in 2006 with 2.5 million people.
 They broke the Guinness record in 2009 with four million attendees.
 They have kept the title from 2006 to at least 2016.
 They had five million attend in 2017.
 As of 2019 it has three to five million each year.

 As of June 2019, Spain‘s Madrid Pride, Orgullo Gay de Madrid (MADO), is Europe’s biggest, it had 3.5 million attendees when it hosted WorldPride in 2017.

 As of June 2019 the largest LGBTQ events include: